dan-kir/terraform-aws-ec2-instance/README.md

 The public IP address (Elastic IP) will be outputted at completion

-Default configurations are for a T2.Medium bastion (jump box) running Debian 11
+Default variables are for a T2.Medium bastion (jump box) running Debian 11

 Requirements
 ------------